-My five year old is on the spectrum.
-No, he hasn't been diagnosed but I wholeheartedly believe that he has Aspergers syndrome.
-He is on the margin for sure, extreme in a few of the many defining aspergers characteristics, which makes the case to get him help a bit more difficult.
+My five-year-old is on the spectrum.
+No, he hasn’t been diagnosed but I wholeheartedly believe that he has Aspergers syndrome.
+He is on the margin for sure, extreme in a few of the many defining aspergers characteristics, which makes the case to get him to help a bit more difficult.
 Many children have most if not all of the symptoms.
 My hope as his parent is to help guide him to managing his “quirks” by being proactive with the tools I use for my parenting and he uses in his daily life.

 Even at the young age of five, my son, especially in his rage, is strong.
 His rages have not changed relatively.
 With age and growth, his rages are inevitably more aggressive and more violent than they were even a year ago.

 In short, I’m becoming afraid of my son.
 I cannot handle him physically and am weakened by the scratches, bruises, bites, and bangs.
 That’s how we ended up in the ER.
 In order to create a sense of urgency and a paper trail of all that we’ve experienced and tried to implement to help him.